okuvshynov/fewlines/README.md

 `fewlines` is a supplement for this, allowing to plot bar charts which only take few lines in a terminal output, but can be a very useful piece of information.
 In a more extended form fewlines can be used for logging collections of charts in a dashboard-like form.

-Currently python
+Currently python only.
-c++ and js versions in progress and experimental.
+c++ version in progress and experimental.

 Requires Unicode block characters.
 Horizon-style color output requires terminal with 256 ANSI colors.